ilaydaydx/ilaydaydx/README.md

 I am a 2nd year student at Alanya Alaaddin Keykubat University.
 I am studying electrical and electronics engineering.

-My electronics and software adventure started because of my interest in Unmanned Aerial Vehicles.
-I have been developing Teknofest and Tubitak projects since 2018.
-I run the software together with the Electrical and Electronics Engineering department.

 I am proficient in advanced AutoCAD and SolidWorks modeling and design software.
 I have good Java, intermediate C and JavaScript software knowledge.